Mikaela/mikaela.github.io/pages/irc/irc.markdown

 excerpt: "Where do you find me at IRC and verify that it's me.
 Also includes my IRC related posts that are hopefully helpful."
 ---

+IRC has been a big part of my life, I discovered it during junior high school and have several friends and communities there.
+This is also shown by the amount of blog posts, I have below.

-I am on a lot of IRC networks, for list of my registered accounts, please see [txt/irc.txt](/txt/irc.txt) and [my discuss page](/discuss) for registered channels.
-I haven't sadly been able to support OTR since migrating to several different clients and integrated bouncers (of mainly Ergo IRCd).
+I am running my own [IRC@Etro](ircs://etro.mikaela.info:6697/#mikaela.info) ([webchat](https://irc.etro.mikaela.info/)) and oper on a couple of other networks too.
+For a list of my registered IRCaccounts in general, please see [txt/irc.txt](/txt/irc.txt) and [my discuss page](/discuss) for registered channels outside of IRC@Etro.

 ### IRC-related posts